About DBLY Group, LLC

 In 2013 the building at 113 W 7th Street, Auburn Indiana was purchased and renovations began, adding a data center with a fiber optic Internet connection, redundant power, redundant isolated environmental systems, and biometric security.

-In 2016 the offices and day to day operations were moved from Main Street to 7th Street, consolidating operations.
+In 2016, the offices and day-to-day operations were moved from Main Street to 7th Street, consolidating operations.